Steve2955/md2apkg/README.md

 <!-- md2apkg ignore-card -->
 ```

-In some cases you might want to include more then the heading on the front of the card.
+In some cases you might want to include more than the heading on the front of the card.

 ```md
 ## Example Header